Why Kids Tattle and What to Do About It

 How often do kids tattle?

-Gordon Ingram and Jesse Bering (2010) at Queen’s University Belfast conducted an observational study of the tattling behavior of forty children, ages three- to four-years, at two preschools.
+Gordon Ingram and Jesse Bering (2010) at Queen’s University Belfast conducted an observational study of the tattling behavior of forty children, ages 3 to 4 years, at two preschools.
 Over the course of 66 hours of observation, spread across 30 days, they documented 354 instances of tattling.
 (Pity those poor teachers!)
 The average rate of tattling was a bit over one report per child, per day, but the daily rates of tattling for particular children ranged from zero to more than six.

 What do children tattle about?